Skip to main content Skip to footer site map

 What Are Benefit Periods?

-The length of time that a disability insurance policyholder can file a claim and receive payment for a covered event is known as a benefit period.
-All insurance plans have a benefit period, varying based on policy type, the provider, and insurance premiums.
-Benefit periods for short-term disability average between three and 12 months, while long-term disability coverage, as the name suggests, covers a more extended benefit period that can average between 2 to 10 years and possibly longer.
+A benefit period is the length of time that a disability insurance policyholder can file a claim and receive payment for a covered event.
+All insurance plans have a benefit period, but they vary based on policy type, provider, and premiums.
+Benefit periods for short-term disability insurance average between three and 12 months.
+Long-term disability insurance covers an extended benefit period that can average between two and ten years — or possibly longer.

 What Are Coverage Levels?

-The coverage level in disability insurance refers to the percentage of an eligible employee's lost gross wages that will be covered during the benefit period.
+Coverage levels in disability insurance refer to the percentage of an eligible employee's lost gross wages that will be covered during the benefit period.
 The exact amount will vary depending on the policy.
 Both short-term and long-term disability coverage levels can be between 40% and 80% of lost wages.

 What Are Elimination Periods?

-An elimination period, also known as a waiting period or qualifying period, is the length of time a policyholder must wait between when an injury or severe illness occurs and when they become eligible for the payout of benefits.
+An elimination period, also known as a waiting period or qualifying period, is the time the policyholder must wait after they get injured or seriously ill until their disability benefits kick in.
 This period starts on the day of the event when the employee becomes unable to work, not when a claim is filed.
-Standard policies often have a short-term disability elimination period of 14 days and a long-term disability elimination period of 90 days.
+Standard policies often have a short-term disability elimination period of 7-14 days and a long-term disability elimination period of about 90 days.

 What Is the Difference Between Short-Term and Long-Term Disability Insurance?

 The main difference between short-term and long-term disability insurance is the length of coverage.
-Short-term policies are designed to provide benefits almost immediately for temporary disabilities.
-In contrast, long-term policies have a considerably longer waiting period, but they provide coverage over a longer term for more serious illnesses or injuries.
-Since insurance companies may potentially provide benefits for years with a long-term policy, the medical requirements are also more rigorous.
+Short-term policies kick in almost immediately for temporary disabilities.
+Long-term policies have a considerably longer waiting period, but they provide coverage for more serious illnesses or injuries over a longer period of time.
+Since a long-term policy potentially provides benefits for many years, insurance companies are typically more selective about approvals and may have rigorous medical requirements.

 What Is Short-Term Disability Insurance?